Oliver Toussaint Jackson: Dearfield

-However, over the next 10 years a series of disasters hit the community including a crash in commodity prices, the return of soldiers from WWI who didn't want to live on farms, and a transition from wet to dry conditions.
+Over the next 10 years a series of disasters hit the community including a crash in commodity prices, the return of soldiers from WWI who didn't want to live on farms, and a transition from wet to dry conditions.
 In the 1930s, the Great Depression and the Dust Bowl decimated Dearfield, forcing Jackson and settlers to sell their homes for lumber.
 By 1940, only 12 residents remained.
-Jackson stayed, vainly seeking a young black man to reestablish the community.
+Jackson stayed, seeking a young black man to reestablish the community.

 Death and legacy

 Jackson died in the Weld County Hospital in Greeley, Colorado, on February 8, 1948, at the age of 85.
 Dearfield became a ghost town after the last resident left in 1973, and the site was included in the National Register of Historic Places in 1995.